issey-wu/Apple-Inventory-Platform/README.md

 ```
 ## Why I Built This:

-I created this Apple-inspired inventory management system, directly drawing from my experience working at Apple as a Product Specialist.
-During my time there, I gained firsthand exposure to sophisticated inventory management systems.
+I created this Apple-inspired product management system, directly drawing from my experience working at Apple as a Product Specialist.
+During my time there, I gained firsthand exposure to sophisticated product management systems.
 I saw how crucial they are for maintaining product data, tracking stock, and providing accurate information to both customers and staff.

 ---